peter-murray/node-hue-api/README.md

 code execution stand point as well as introducing improved functionality around utility functions like setting RGB values on lights (which are not explicitly supported in the Philips Hue REST API).

 #### 2.x Backwards Compatibility Shim
-There is a mostly backwards compatibility shim provided in the `3.x` releases to allow existing (`2.x`) users of the library some time to transition existing code over to the updated API.
+There is a backwards compatibility shim provided in the `3.x` releases to allow existing (`2.x`) users of the library some time to transition existing code over to the updated API.

 This does have some minor breaking changes in some edge case features, but the majority of the core library